At least one hurt in Gresham shooting

 PORTLAND, Ore.
 (KOIN) — Gresham Police are investigating a shooting that sent one person to the hospital Monday evening.

-Police received multiple reports of a shooting on the 18800-block of NE Hassalo Street.
-A car crashed about a block away and people were fighting after the crash, said Gresham PD.
+It happened near Kirk Park—police received multiple reports of a shooting on the 18800-block of NE Hassalo Street just before 6 p.m.
+Detectives are still trying to sort through the series of events, but also said that a car crashed about a block away around the same time and several people were fighting after the crash.

-Some people ran away after shots were fired.
-Police are uncertain how many people were involved in the shooting, but said a 21-year-old victim was taken to the hospital.
+Police are uncertain how many people were involved in the shooting, but said a 21-year-old man was taken to the hospital with a non-life-threatening gunshot wound.

+“It’s fairly concerning.
+It’s a Monday night,” said Officer Adam Baker with the Gresham Police Department.
+“Obviously we are concerned about it.”

+Police were interviewing multiple people, trying to decipher who was a witness and who was involved.

 This is a developing story.